-Jack O’Brien’s revival of Rodgers and Hammerstein’s Carousel opened to mixed to positive reviews, starring Renée Fleming, Joshua Henry, and Jessie Mueller.
+Jack O’Brien’s Revival of Rodgers and Hammerstein’s Carousel Opened to Mixed to Positive Reviews, Starring Renée Fleming, Joshua Henry, and Jessie Mueller.

 Mixed to Positive Reviews from the Major Critics

 Box Office is Good But Not GreatIn the last week of reported box office figures, the week ending April 8, 2018, Carousel brought in a weekly gross of $1,190,735, which represents 73.38% of its gross potential.
 This is the best box office week the show has had thus far, as the previous week brought in $1,070,265, or 65.95% of its gross potential, and the week before that had a weekly gross of $1,075,699, or 66.29% of its gross potential.
 To date, the show has brought in an average of 67.04% of its gross potential.